plantanapp/documentation/docs/execution-context.md

 #### User

-The `User` object contains the data about the current user that initiated the action, be aware that this can be altered with the [Load User](/docs/actions/load-user) action.
+The `User` object contains the data about the current user that initiated the action, but be aware that this can be altered with the [Load User](/docs/actions/load-user) action.
 It is a `User Info` object and and you can read details about it's structure [here](https://dnndocs.com/api/DotNetNuke.Entities.Users.UserInfo.html#DotNetNuke_Entities_Users_UserInfo).

 #### Users

-The `Users` property is a context entity  of `Hashset<int>` type which some actions use and can be changed with the [Load User](/docs/actions/load-user) or [Load Users from SQL](/docs/actions/load-users-from-sql) actions.
+The `Users` property is a context entity  of `Hashset<int>` type which is used by some actions and it can also be changed with the [Load User](/docs/actions/load-user) or [Load Users from SQL](/docs/actions/load-users-from-sql) actions.
 It is something specific to PlantAnApp and it contains the IDs of the users that have been loaded into context.

 ### DataStore object

 The `DataStore` object contains all the data about the tokens which have been added into the context and are available for use.
-It is of type `IDictionary<string, ContextField>` and you can access it's context using the specific dictionary syntax.
+It is of type `IDictionary<string, ContextField>` and you can access its context using the specific dictionary syntax.